-Jasmin: I recently called Citi about my Citi ThankYou Premier card, which just had the $95 annual fee come due.
-I also have the Citi Prestige (which I love and will keep forever, even with the $450 annual fee).
+I recently called Citi about my Citi Premier Card, which just had the $95 annual fee come due.
+I also have the Citi Prestige which has a hefty annual fee.
 So I didn’t feel it made sense to pay 2 annual fees when the bonus categories on the cards are so similar.

 But I was pleasantly surprised when I asked if there were any retention bonuses before canceling the card.
 The Citi representative quickly offered me an easy solution that offset the annual fee and more.
 And all I had to do was ask!

 Always Ask for a Retention Offer Before You Cancel (or Decide to Pay Another Annual Fee)